rating iconrating iconrating icon

 How Your Floor Plan Affects Airflow & Cooling

 The structure of a building plays a large part in the quantity and quality of airflow and cooling it will receive.
 As a result, throughout history many architects around the world constructed their buildings with that in mind.
 Features like vaulted ceilings and breezeways allowed for natural air circulation and cooling.
-With the creation of central heating and cooling, homes no longer rely so heavily on the structure of the building to receive air circulation.
+With the creation of central heating and cooling in Sherman Oaks, homes no longer rely so heavily on the structure of the building to receive air circulation.
 However, even with a central HVAC system the home may still receive uneven ventilation and circulation due to its structure.

 Multi-Story Homes

-A very common complaint during the summer seasons is that the upper floors are too hot and do not get as cool as downstairs.
+A very common complaint in Sherman Oaks during the summer seasons is that the upper floors are too hot and do not get as cool as downstairs.
 There is a very scientific (and unfortunate) explanation for that; heat rises.
 So, you can expect that your bottom floor will inevitably cool much faster than the top floors of your home.
 One method to assist with this issue is to make sure that the thermostat is installed on the upper floor so that it will not turn off until the top floor reaches your desired temperature.
 Another method of relief is to have air balancing performed by an experienced HVAC contractor.
 If dampers are installed in your home, a tech can go through your home and adjust the dampers in each room so that the airflow is distributed as you desire.
 Another great method to help you achieve even circulation is utilizing a zoning system.
 Zoning systems cool and heat your home in separate zones using one system so that each area meets its optimal temperature.

 Sun Facing Windows and Skylights